Sources of support

-The DrinkCoach Alcohol Test website allows you to anonymously find out if you are drinking at harmful levels and to get advice and information about alcohol.
+- The Alcohol Test on the DrinkCoach website allows you to anonymously find out if you are drinking at harmful levels and to get advice and information about alcohol.

-Alcoholics Anonymous run groups for alcohol users with regular meetings across the country.
-Visit their website, or see this list for local venues.
-Alternatively, email to find out your nearest group.
-National helpline number: 0800 9177650
+- Alcoholics Anonymous run groups for alcohol users with regular meetings across the country.
+Visit their website or email to find out your nearest group.
+National helpline number: 0800 9177650.

-SMART Recovery is a science-based programme to help people manage their recovery from any type of addictive behaviour.
-This includes addictive behaviour with substances such as alcohol, nicotine or drugs, or compulsive behaviours such as gambling, sex, eating, shopping, self-harming and so on.
-SMART stands for ‘Self Management And Recovery Training’.
+- SMART Recovery is a science-based programme to help people manage their recovery from any type of addictive behaviour.
+This includes addictive behaviour with substances such as alcohol, nicotine or drugs, or compulsive behaviours such as gambling, sex, eating, shopping, self-harming etc. SMART stands for ‘Self Management And Recovery Training’.

-The Samaritans provide confidential emotional support to any person who is suicidal or despairing.
-Call 08457 90 90 90 for free, confidential advice 24 hours a day, 365 days a year, email them, or write to FREEPOST RSRB-KKBY-CYJK, Chris, PO Box 90 90, Stirling, FK8 2SA.
+- The Samaritans provide confidential emotional support to any person who is suicidal or despairing.
+Call 116 123 for free, confidential advice 24 hours a day, 365 days a year, email them.

 Alcohol and older people

-If you are an older person worried about your drinking, or a carer, friend or health professional worried about an older person's drinking, take a look at this leaflet produced by the Royal Society of Psychiatrists.
+If you are an older person worried about your drinking, or a carer, friend or health professional worried about an older person's drinking, there is some useful information on the Royal Society of Psychiatrists website.